HOStudioApps/HO-PC-Launcher/README.md

 ## ⬇️ Download

-Free 30-minute trial included.
+You can try the app for **30 minutes without a license**.

+Restarting the app starts a new trial session.

-A lifetime license is required after the trial period.
+A lifetime license removes this time limit.

 [Download the latest version](https://github.com/HOStudioApps/HO-PC-Launcher/releases/latest)